 1. Get Your Financial Ducks in a Row

 In a market where multiple offers above asking price have become the norm on the best properties, you cannot afford to be house hunting without a bona fide pre-approval in hand.
 Not a pre-qualification, a pre-approval.
 What’s the difference?
-Well, at Inlanta, a pre-approval means taking a deep look at your eligibility, your unique considerations, and going through initial underwriting to secure assurance that your loan will close and that you know exactly what to expect in terms of payments and closing costs.
+Well, at Guild Mortgage, a pre-approval means taking a deep look at your eligibility, your unique considerations, and going through initial underwriting to secure assurance that your loan will close and that you know exactly what to expect in terms of payments and closing costs.

 By going through our Pre-Approval process, clients are then able to have us generate property and price-specific approval letters on demand.
 Not only does that make the offer stronger, but it is also a smarter way to negotiate.
 An open qualification letter that spells out your maximum leaves too much room for sign-backs, and at the same time, isn’t as confidence-inspiring as a bona fide pre-approval.